Two-stage coding over the Z-channel: Preliminaries

-By $A_H(n,t)$ ($A_Z(n,t)$) denote the maximum number of codewords in a code of length $n$ capable of correcting $t$ symmetric (asymmetric) errors.
-We define $A_H(n,w,t)$ ($A_Z(n,w,t)$) as the maximum number of codewords in a constant-weight code with the Hamming weight $w$ and length $n$ capable of correcting $t$ symmetric (asymmetric) errors.
-It is readily seen that $A_H(n,w,t)=A_Z(n,w,t)$ as the definitions of symmetric and asymmetric distances coincide for constant-weight codes.
+By $A_H(n,t)$ ($A_{Z}(n,t)$) denote the maximum number of codewords in a code of length $n$ capable of correcting $t$ symmetric (asymmetric) errors.
+We define $A_H(n,w,t)$ ($A_{Z}(n,w,t)$) as the maximum number of codewords in a constant-weight code with the Hamming weight $w$ and length $n$ capable of correcting $t$ symmetric (asymmetric) errors.
+It is readily seen that $A_H(n,w,t)=A_{Z}(n,w,t)$ as the definitions of symmetric and asymmetric distances coincide for constant-weight codes.

 Now we are in a good position to briefly recall some well-known result which appear to be useful for us.
 Define $w_0=w_0(n,t)$ to be $(n-\sqrt{n^2-4t n})/2$.
-It is known~\cite{bassalygo1965new} that if a code can correct $t$ symmetric errors, then it is a list-decodable code with a radius at most $w_0$ and the list size is polynomial in $n$. \begin{proposition}[Lemma from~\cite{bassalygo1965new}] For $ t+1\le w \le w_0$, we have
+It is known~\cite[Lemma]{bassalygo1965new} that if a code can correct $t$ symmetric errors, then it is a list-decodable code with a radius at most $w_0$ and the list size is polynomial in $n$. \begin{proposition}[Converse bound for codes with small constant weight] For $ t+1\le w \le w_0$, we have

+\end{proposition} If $w>w_0(n,t)$, then $A_H(n,w,t)$ could be exponential.
+However, the exponential growth can be bounded by Theorem 2 from~\cite{levenshtein1971upper}. \begin{proposition}[Converse bound for codes with large constant weight] For $ w_0< w \le n/2$, $n\to\infty$, we have

+where $h(x)$ denotes the binary entropy function. \end{proposition} We state the classic Plotkin bound which was proved in~\cite{plotkin1960binary}. \begin{proposition}[Plotkin bound] For $t>n/4$, it holds